decliqe/decliqe/README.md

-- 👋 Hi, I’m @rvrxd007
+- 👋 Hi, I’m a Creator
-- 👀 I’m interested in you
+- 👀 interested in you
 - 🌱 I’m currently learning about you
 - 💞️ I’m looking to collaborate with you
-- 📫 How to reach me with you
+- 📫 reach me online
-- 😄 Pronouns: you
+- 😄 Pronounced: reversed
 - ⚡ Fun fact: thinking about you

 <!---
 rvrxd007/rvrxd007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.